Magnushhoie/FuzzyNotes/README.md

 ```

 ## Compatibility
 Compatible with zsh.
-Tested on MacOS Mojave and Ubuntu 21.04.
+Tested on MacOS Mojave/Big Sur and Ubuntu 21.04.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.